menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 3. Find the applicable IP Address.

-4. Right-click and, from the shortcut menu, select Move.
+4. Right-click and, from the shortcut menu, select :guilabel:`Move`.

-5. In the Move IP Address Information dialog box, type the new IP Address.
+5. In the *Move IP Address Information* dialog box, type the new IP Address.

-6. Click OK.
+6. Click :guilabel:`OK`.
 The IP Address information is moved to the new IP Address.

 Host Discovery
 --------------